COVID-19 has reached the far corners of the globe, meaning that travel is a very precarious subject right now.

 It is a good idea to pre-book your airport parking in order to make your journey as stress-free as possible.

-However if you do not drive, it is recommend that only members from your household should collect you from the airport.
+However, if you do not drive, it is recommended that only members of your household should collect you from the airport.

 You should also discuss with your employer if you are due to return back to work after travelling.

 This may include you working from home where possible.

 If you adhere to these rules whilst travelling, you should be good to go.
 Remember to stay safe and stay clean!